-The impairment assessment conducted under AASB 136 involved a comparison of the recoverable amount of the cash generating unit to which the balance was allocated to with the carrying amount of the related items in the balance sheet.
+The impairment assessment conducted under AASB 136 involved a comparison of the recoverable amount of the cash generating unit to which the balance was allocated with the carrying amount of the related items in the statement of financial position.
 Recoverable amount is based upon the higher of fair value less costs of disposal and value-in-use.